Cervical cancer

 Most changes are caused by persistent infection with high risk types of the human papillomavirus (HPV).
 Abnormal changes can be treated.

-Women aged between 25 and 49 are invited every three years and women aged between 50 and 64 are invited every five years.
+- women aged between 25 and 49 are invited every three years

 Make sure your GP has your correct name and address so you receive your invitation for screening.